Sequential learning and control: Targeted exploration for robust performance: Targeted Exploration

-wherein $\tilde{U}=U_\mathrm{e}^*$, and $U_\mathrm{e}^*$ is the solution from the previous iteration.
-The conservatism of convex relaxation can be completely removed by iterating until $U_\mathrm{e}$ does not change.
-Furthermore, $\gamma_\mathrm{e}$ is guaranteed to be non-increasing over such iterations.
+wherein $U_\mathrm{e}^*$ is the solution from the previous iteration.
+The suboptimality of convex relaxation can be reduced by iterating until $U_\mathrm{e}$ does not change.
+Furthermore, $\gamma_\mathrm{e}$ is guaranteed to be non-increasing with each iteration since the previous optimal solution $U_\mathrm{e}^*$ remains feasible.